-Leaders of Georgia State University's Georgia Health Policy Center helped guide the WellStar Atlanta Medical Center and Atlanta Medical South through the prioritization process at the Health Summit.
-From the significant health needs identified by CHNA research conducted, the following health needs were valuated as priority for the community WellStar Atlanta Medical Center and Atlanta Medical Center South serve:
+Leaders of Georgia State University's Georgia Health Policy Center helped guide WellStar AMC and WellStar AMC South through the prioritization process at the Health Summit.
+From the significant health needs identified by CHNA research conducted, the following health needs were valuated as priority for the community WellStar AMC and WellStar AMC South serve:

 Implementation strategies for each need were recommended during group exercises.
-The strategies were later reviewed by the WellStar Population Health and Community Education and Outreach team and vetted by the WellStar Board of Trustees' Community Advocacy and Engagement Committee and the WCHC task force, the conduits for Systemwide delivery of community health improvement services and education.
+The strategies were later reviewed by WellStar's Senior leadership and vetted by the WellStar board of trustees' Community Advocacy and Engagement Committee and the WCHC task force, the conduits for system-wide delivery of community health improvement services and education.

-Action areas for implementation to improve community health are influenced by the full spectrum of the public health system, in which WellStar WellStar AMC and WellStar AMC South hospitals play a vital role:^{4,5}
+Action areas for implementation to improve community health are influenced by the full spectrum of the public health system, in which WellStar AMC and WellStar AMC South hospitals play a vital role:, 5

-Socioeconomic Factors: Interventions that address social determinants of health, such as income, education, occupation, class, or social support.
-Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship, and age.
+Socioeconomic Factors: Interventions that address social determinants of health, such as income, education, occupation, class or social support.
+Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship and age.
 These determinants contribute to a wide range of health, functioning and quality of life outcomes.